jessehdev/Tower-Defence-Game/README.md

 Eliminating enemies gives the player resources (most likely gold), which the player can use either to buy new towers or to upgrade the existing ones.
 There will be three types of towers: basic, long range and splash damage.
 The program will keep track of the number of eliminated enemies, the amount of resources the player has and how many waves of enemies are left for the level.

 ### Find out
-1) If ticking every millisecond overloads the processor

 ### Todo
-1) Add feature for enemies attacking towers
+1) Add feature for enemies attacking tower
-2) Add game Test + other tests
-3) Renew gametick algorithm
+2) Renew gametick algorithm to use scalafx animation timer, then create TowerDefenceGameTest and renew GameStateTest

 https://javadoc.io/static/org.scalafx/scalafx_2.13/16.0.0-R22/scalafx/animation/AnimationTimer.html